 To launch an Active Minds chapter you must have at least three student leaders and an advisor who is an employee of the school.
 At least one student leader must be an underclassman to ensure the sustainability of the chapter beyond the first year.
-We also strongly encourage that chapters request official student organization status with their school during the registration process to access additional resources, funding, and support.
+Your team must register as an official student group on campus.
+If you’re interested in learning more about starting a chapter, complete the Start a Chapter interest form.
 If you’re interested in learning more about starting a chapter, complete the Start a Chapter interest form.

 Can our chapter function under the umbrella of a counseling center or other office rather than as an independent student organization?

 Yes, the chapter can function under the counseling center umbrella, if that is ideal on your campus.
 Many chapters find it helpful to “bring mental health out of the counseling center” by being an independent student organization and maintaining a strong, collaborative, relationship with the counseling center.
 Either way, we strongly encourage chapters to request official student organization status with their school to access additional resources, funding, and support.

 Re-activating an inactive chapter looks exactly the same as starting a new chapter.
 It’s worth finding out if there is a faculty or staff member who was involved with the chapter in the past who would be willing to help you out and give you a head start!